MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/overview.md

 The easiest method to load Windows PowerShell is directly from the Configuration Manager console.

 1. Start by launching the Configuration Manager console.
 In the upper-left corner, there's a blue rectangle.
-Click the white arrow in the blue rectangle, and choose **Connect via Windows PowerShell**.
+Select the white arrow in the blue rectangle, and choose **Connect via Windows PowerShell**.

 2. After Windows PowerShell loads, you'll see a prompt that contains your site code.
 For example, if the site code is "ABC", the prompt looks like:

-    ```
+    ```  PowerShell
     PS ABC:\>
     ```

 3. First verify everything is working by using the `Get-CMSite` cmdlet.
 This cmdlet returns information about the Configuration Manager site you're currently connected to.
 In your Windows PowerShell window you should see output similar to the following example:

-    ```
+    ```  PowerShell
     PS ABC:\> Get-CMSite

     BuildNumber       : 7958